 If you must mention Chaka, you must mention Chou Lee.
 Bladedancer isn't even a mutant, just a "baseline" imbued with the Tao, trained in awesome Wudan martial arts skills, and a wielding a sentient sword that can cut anything.
 She's taken down the same aforementioned ninja, people in armor, demons, cyborgs, random attackers, and just about everything she's fought since she arrived at Whateley.
 The reincarnated Olympian gods and goddesses decide to take Bladedancer on together.
 She wipes the floor with them.

 Ayla Goodkind (Phase) is 5ft tall and weighs anything from nothing to a little more than a ton, according to her mood.
 This mutant ability allows her to toss around opponents many times her size.
 In "Boston Brawl II" she beat up a forty foot giant and then used his body like a flail, much to the other supervillains' regret.

 Gwen from Ben 10 is a ten-year-old girl, yet still capable of holding off the Monster of the Week on her own if needed, thanks to some martial arts lessons.

-Starfire from Teen Titans, who was as strong as the much bigger, cybernetically-enhanced Cyborg.
+Starfire who was much stronger than the much bigger, cybernetically-enhanced Cyborg.
 Interestingly, this was explained as not being a superpower inasmuch as an ability of her species.

 The heroes of the Sonic Sat AM cartoon were realistically limited for the most part; but Sally Acorn periodically managed to jump-kick or toss a seven-foot robot in a way that a three-foot rodent probably shouldn't.